elvis-epx/IoT/mpy/README.md

 MicroPython currently does not use the "automatic light sleep" feature available in ESP-IDF, but it might use it in the future, and then our framework will enable significant energy savings.

 Still about energy, we use the profile\_boot.py to set the MCU frequency.
-In all our profiles, we set it to 80Mhz, which allows the ESP32 to run cooler and we don't see the need of more performance.
+In most profiles we set it to 80Mhz which allows the ESP32 to run cooler and we don't see the need of more performance.

 ## ESP-NOW protocol